Healthy Homes Assessment Te Mata

 Rental Property Home Assessments Te Mata

-The areas of rental property that are affected to Healthy Homes Standards.
+Rental property areas affected by Health Homes Standards.
 Healthy Homes Standard in Te Mata include each:

 • Living Rooms